ShinyTrinkets/twofold.ts/docs/variables.md

 </text>
 ```

-Obviously, you can use it to display any variable, from any source (set, json, toml, import).
+Obviously, you can use it to display any variable, from any source (set, json, toml, evaluate).

 The text tag doesn't use any fancy templating library, but you're free to create a different tag
 based on this, and use something like Mustache or EJS or whatever, to expand the variables into